satya-arjunan/visocyteold/Documentation/release/Visocyte-5.6.0.md

 The **Glyph** filter has been revised with more meaningful properties, and a streamlined user interface.
-Care has been taken to provide backwards compatibility for state files saved from and Python scripts developed for ParaView versions 4.2 and later.
+Care has been taken to provide backwards compatibility for state files saved from and Python scripts developed for Visocyte versions 4.2 and later.

 |![New Glyph UI](img/5.6.0/GlyphFilterUI.png)|
 |:--:|